chrhaeusler/studyforrest-ppa-srm/README.md

 [![made-with-datalad](https://www.datalad.org/badges/made_with.svg)](https://datalad.org)

-This repository contains the raw data and all code to generate the results in Chapter 5 of the PhD thesis "Exploring naturalistic stimulus paradigms as an alternative to a task-based functional localizer paradigm" written by Häusler, C.O.
+This repository contains the all data and all code to generate the results in Chapter 5 of the PhD thesis "Exploring naturalistic stimuli as an alternative to a traditional functional localizer" written by Häusler, C.O.

 If you have never used [DataLad](https://www.datalad.org/) before, please read the section on DataLad datasets below.